 I. Match Rules

 1. Sports-related activities, such as soccer, involve physical contact with other players under strenuous conditions and therefore, all SFCRSL participants must assume the risk of injury as a condition to participation in any SFCRSL or BAASL-related activities.

 2. A size 5 soccer ball shall be used at all times.
 Shin guards and appropriate footwear are mandatory.
 No jewelry is allowed during league games or scrimmages.
 Pitch markings will be determined by the markings already existing at each SFCRSL field location.
-Three referees will be assigned to each 11v11 match, except due to unforeseen circumstances.
+Two referees will be assigned to each 11v11 match, except due to unforeseen circumstances.
 There is no extra time game play.
 If the team forfeits, the offended team receives the win and is awarded 3 points in the standings.

 A. A player that participates in a physical fight, or causes a fight to occur, will cause his/her team to forfeit that match and possibly the next match in addition to individual player punishment.
 Teams may be penalized for fan behavior or trash left on the field.